-Dedicated to the glory of nameless, behind-the-scene spiritual leaders whose contribution to the development of human society has ever been immeasurable.
+Dedicated to the glory of nameless, behind-the-scene spiritual Masters and leaders whose contribution towards spiritually evolving the human society has ever been immeasurable.
 Launched on Guru Poornima, July 2011, this portal aims to bring together ardent devotees of their own respected Masters, allowing them to freely create their own pages, posts, comments on the posts and replies, including uploading of video, audio, mp3, mp4 clips.
 Please note any abuse of the portal comprising posts inconsistent with the stated aims will get eliminated without prejudice.

 Guru Poornima July 15, 2011

-Even, Shrimad Bhagwatam, a Puraan, and Shrimad Bhagwad Geeta, which is also considered Upanishad, have been authored by “Shri Ved Vyas” which is only a title of the author, not his or her real name.
-They could never have produced such divine works for the eternal salvation of human race if they had even an iota of desire to be known to the posterity.
+Even, Shrimad Bhagwatam, a Smriti, and Shrimad Bhagwad Geeta, which is also considered Upanishad, because Bhagwan Krishna intentionally amended or modified Ved-Sutras so as to enable every human being to learn the esoteric principles to achieve salvation – freedom from the bondage of life and death cycle.
 It is this innate purity of spiritual service that such “true children of God” keep appearing on this physical plane from time to time and carry the administration human kingdom of God Almighty.
 These great saints perform their divine duties behind-the-scene in total anonymity, devoid of any form of attachments to the worldly comforts and human recognition.
 They remain in complete oblivion, keep hiding their true identity.
 In other words, they are Gods in-charge of unknown and untold spiritual duties in this world (MrityuLok) and in the astral realm (ParLok).